 Build the Skills

-- Get the lowdown on LMSs with this series of helpful articles.
+- Learn all about LMSs with this series of helpful articles.

-- Study up with this e-learning project troubleshooting checklist.
+- Troubleshoot your courses more efficiently with this e-learning project troubleshooting checklist.

-If you’re feeling a tad overwhelmed by all the skills you need to build, don’t fret.
-Keep in mind that learning is a journey made much more exciting with a few twists and turns in the road.
-And wouldn’t you rather be in the driver’s seat of your own professional development?
+If you’re feeling a tad overwhelmed by all the skills you need to build, don’t fret!
+Learning is a journey made much more exciting with a few twists and turns in the road.
+And wouldn’t you rather be the one in the driver’s seat of your professional development road trip?